 Studies indicate that around one third of pregnancies end in miscarriage (the medical term is spontaneous abortion) but don’t despair – these figures refer to the first 12 weeks of pregnancy, including very early miscarriages that occur before you even realise that you are pregnant.
-Often this is a result of a damaged or imperfect fetus – your body may reject a pregnancy that it knows will not be normal.
+Often this is a result of a damaged fetus – your body may reject a pregnancy that is unable to survive its complications.

 Once you have reached the 14-16 week mark you can be fairly sure that your pregnancy is safe.
 It’s probably not such a bad idea to refrain from telling the world you are pregnant until you get to the 12 week mark for this reason.
 Although you might be busting to share your wonderful news, it can be very distressing to have to tell the world again if you lose the pregnancy.
 Sometimes sympathy is comforting but sometimes it can be overwhelming when you are grieving for lost dreams.

 Common signs of miscarriage include bleeding (being most common), cramping, backache and stomach pains.
 Women commonly say that they no longer ‘feel pregnant’ when they have miscarried and are bleeding.
 The signs of pregnancy disappear, no more nausea, sore breasts of bloated tummy.
 If you are bleeding and feel like this then chances are that you have lost the baby.
 If you are bleeding but still feel pregnant then the chances are very good that the bleeding is just a scare and the little one is hanging on in there.
 An ultrasound will usually be reassuringly normal.